 Under the Telecommunications Act the NTRC is charged with the functions to review proposed interconnection agreements by telecommunications providers and recommend to the Minister whether or not he should approve such agreements;

 The Telecommunications Act, also stipulates that a telecommunications provider who operates a public telecommunications network shall not refuse, obstruct, or in any way impede another telecommunications provider from making an interconnection with his or her telecommunications network.
 An interconnection request from one telecommunications provider to another may be refused in writing on reasonable technical grounds only.

-The Council of Ministers of ECTEL approved the Directorate’s recommendation for the Long Run Incremental Cost (LRIC) models to be used to determine cost-oriented interconnection rates in the ECTEL Member States, at the 19th Meeting of the Council held in St Lucia on Friday March 13, 2009.
+At the 36th Meeting of the ECTEL Council of Ministers, held on March 9th 2018, the Council approved the Directorate’s recommendation for new Long Run Incremental Cost (LRIC) models to be used to determine cost-oriented interconnection rates in the ECTEL Member States.